tldr-pages/tldr/pages/linux/wajig.md

 # wajig

-> Wajig is a simplified, all-in-one-place, system support tool for Debian-based OSes.
+> Simplified all-in-one-place system support tool for Debian-based systems.
 > More information: <https://wajig.togaware.com>.

 - Update the list of available packages and versions: